navikt/kafka-codelab/README.md

     - create a separate topic containing dice rolls for every number of dices rolled (1->5)
     - create a new topic containing all the true yatzy rolls (5 dices, all dices with same number)
 * You can either create your own kafka stream class from scratch or base it on the example below
-* If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollStreamer)
+* If you get stuck there is a proposed solution in the solution branch
 * Go to [kafka-streams](https://kafka.apache.org/documentation/streams/) for additional information on kafka streams

 ```@java